justinsoltesz/justinsoltesz.github.io/southside/high/index.md

 - More than **600** drivers were driving **50 mph or faster**
 - Speeds as high as **80+ mph** were logged

-Dangerously high speeds didn't just occur in the overnight hours when traffic is lightest; speeds as high as 70 mph were logged even in mid-day hours.
+The highest speeds didn't just occur in the overnight hours when traffic is lightest; speeds as high as 70 mph were logged even in mid-day hours.

 <a href="/southside/high/speed" class="button"><i class="fas fa-tachometer-alt-fast button__icon button__icon--left"></i> See full hour-by-hour speed count</a>